GloryDream413/AI_Video2VideoGenerator/frontend/README.md

 ### About App

-This app is an AI image redesign app that ai generating with original image.
+This app is an AI Video generating app from original video.

 ### Configuring